reticula-network/reticula-python/docs/examples/isotropic.rst

-Isotropic bond-percolation in G(n, p) networks
+Isotropic bond percolation in G(n, p) networks
 ==============================================

 The goal of this example is to visualise what happens to the largest component